How Pokies Work in Australia – RTP, Volatility & Hit Rate Explained

 What Is Hit Rate?

-Hit rate (or hit frequency) is the estimated percentage of spins that result in any kind of win – even a small one that’s less than your bet.
+Hit rate (or hit frequency) is the percentage of spins that return any payout, even a small one.

 How RTP, Volatility & Hit Rate Work Together